Fun and Easy Bullet Journal Doodles

 Ocean Themed Doodles

 Oceans are magical and full of fantastic creatures and bright colors.
-I always think of the wonderful world of Disney’s Little Mermaid.
+I always think of the wonderful world of Disney’s The Little Mermaid.
 I never understood why she would want to leave that enchanted place.

-Well, at least until she met prince Eric (who is totally Henry Cavill), that guy looked like he was totally worth it.
+Well, at least until she met Prince Eric (who is totally Henry Cavill), that guy looked like he was totally worth it.
 Plus, he had a dog – a sweet deal if you ask me!

 What was I talking about?

-Oh yeah ocean doodles!
+Oh yeah, ocean doodles!

 I had a lot of fun creating those.
 The best part is that with the ocean, you can really let your fantasy go!
 There are so many types of fish and amazing underwater plants, so you can totally go wild with the many different colors to use!